Rose Petal Beauty Aids

 - Shake and allow to sit overnight.

-- Add 1/4 oz. of the oil to your bath.
+- Add 1/4 oz. to bath.

 Source: Womans World Magazine Oct, 2007